 New Zealand regularly ranks amongst world leaders in terms of access to broadband internet.
 In 2016, the World Economic Forum gave New Zealand a score of 6.8 for network readiness infrastructure, slightly behind Australia, South Korea and the USA, but ahead of Singapore and the UK.
 However, in terms of ‘affordability’, New Zealand didn’t fare so well with a score of 4.6, well below these other countries.

 Since 2016, the rollout of broadband infrastructure has continued apace in both urban and rural communities with fibre and wireless technologies, so New Zealand can be expected to maintain its leading position.
-There has also been progress in making the internet more affordable, with the removal of data caps on some plans and the innovative Spark Jump pre-pay service for households with children.
+There has also been progress in making the internet more affordable, with the removal of data caps on some plans and the innovative Skinny Jump pre-pay service for households with broadband due to cost being a barrier.
 We have also seen some wireless internet service providers (WISPs) leverage existing fibre infrastructure in schools to provide more affordable connectivity for rural communities.

-The Digital Inclusion Alliance helps internet affordability by supporting and managing the Spark Foundation’s Spark Jump programme, which offers affordable, pre-pay wireless broadband to families without internet.
+The Digital Inclusion Alliance helps internet affordability by supporting and managing the Spark Foundation’s Skinny Jump programme, which offers affordable, pre-pay wireless broadband to families without internet.